create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **appInfo**: string

 Short description or purpose of the field.
-This property is read only.

 #### **documentation**: string

 A string containing the documentation of this field.
-This property is read only.

 ### Methods